amnsr17/biCl_/README.md

-# binary_classificaiton_sol
+# biCl_
-just an assignment made for a friend's friend :) rough implementation of Logistic regression using scikit-learn and with default paramenters.
+A rough implementation of Logistic regression using scikit-learn and with default paramenters.
+An experimental work for a friend's friend.
-Pre-processing steps like data cleaning etc were performed as well.